victornpb/undiscord/readme.md

 # Undiscord - Delete all messages in a Discord channel or DM
+## I did not make this tool, I have simply fixed some of the code so it works for later versions of discord.
+Find the original version of this project [here](https://github.com/victornpb/undiscord).
+Make sure to star their project!
 <!-- shields -->
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/victornpb/undiscord?color=%235865f2&display_name=tag&label=Undiscord&style=flat-square)][greasyfork_url]
 [![GitHub Release Date](https://img.shields.io/github/release-date/victornpb/undiscord?style=flat-square)](https://github.com/victornpb/undiscord/releases)